-BAWSCA co-sponsored two garden tours in Spring of FY 2020-21.
+BAWSCA co-sponsored two garden tours in Spring of FY 2021-22.
 Each tour was designed to showcase local homes that have beautiful water-conserving gardens comprised primarily of California native plants.
 The tours take place throughout the Bay Area, although many gardens featured in the tours were located within the BAWSCA service area.

 Going Native Garden Tour.
-The seventeenth annual Going Native Garden Tour took place virtually throughout FY 2020-21.
-There were 5 virtual tours held with a total of 312 participants.
-Additionally, 2,345 people in total viewed the recordings on YouTube.
+The seventeenth annual Going Native Garden Tour took place virtually throughout FY 2021-22.
+There were 6 virtual tours held with a total of 389 participants.
+Additionally, 2,595 people in total viewed the recordings on YouTube.
 Participants provided many positive comments about the tour and talks.
-Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT.org website and viewed at any time by going to the GNGT.org website and clicking on "2021 Gardens."
+Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT.org website and viewed at any time by going to the GNGT.org website and clicking on "2022 Gardens."

-\ Bringing Back the Natives Garden Tour.
-The seventeenth annual Bringing Back the Natives Garden Tour took place on April 25, May 2, May 16, and May 23, 2021, and showcased gardens and nurseries located in 16 cities and unincorporated areas of Alameda and Contra Costa Counties.
-The tour took place virtually due to the COVID-19 pandemic.
-The program had 2,400 live views and 9,400 total views to 25 open gardens and nurseries.
-Over 50 talks and demonstrations were given at the showcased gardens and nurseries on tour.
+Bringing Back the Natives Garden Tour.
+The eighteenth annual Bringing Back the Natives Garden Tour took place on April 30 and May I, and showcased 50 gardens and nurseries located in 24 cities and unincorporated areas of Alameda and Contra Costa Counties.
+10,816 visits were made.
+The online tour took place on April 16 & 17 which had 1,545 live views and 9,400 total views to 50 open gardens and nurseries.
+Over 32 talks and demonstrations were given at the showcased gardens and nurseries on tour.